Zabooby/mpv-config/README.md

 │   ├── mpv-uninstall.bat                 # Run with administrator priviledges to uninstall mpv
 │   └── updater.ps1
 │
-├── portable_config                       # This is where my config is placed │   ├── fonts
+├── portable_config                       # This is where my config is placed │   ├── cache
+│   │
+│   ├── fonts
 │   │   ├── ClearSans-Bold.ttf
 │   │   ├── JetBrainsMono-Regular.ttf